 Recent Post: The Value of Humanist Chaplaincies

-Scott Rhoades is the founder and president of the Lancaster Freethought Society where he works towards providing a strong community for freethinkers in Lancaster, PA.
+In addition to being a Secular Humanist Celebrant, Scott Rhoades is the founder and president of the Lancaster Freethought Society where he works towards providing a strong community for freethinkers in Lancaster, PA.
 He also is an organizer and does PR for the PA State Atheist/Humanist Conference, is a contributor to the Humanist Community Project and serves on the Executive Committee for the Secular Coalition of Pennsylvania.
 Scott also works as an administrator for Freethought Group Organizers on Facebook where he works with hundreds of organizers from all over the U.S. and around the world to develop best practice strategies.
 FGO helps freethought leaders avoid missteps and gives them an opportunity to learn from the great depth of experience and talent of seasoned freethought organizers.
-After many years working as an HVAC technician, truss builder, glass cutter, envelope machine technician, aluminum plant worker, forklift driver, rock driller, assistant blaster, and building inspector, Scott now works as a stay-at-home father, 3D modeling texture creator, and beekeeper.
+After many years working as an HVAC technician, truss builder, glass cutter, envelope machine technician, aluminum plant worker, forklift driver, rock driller, assistant blaster, and building inspector, Scott now works as a Celebrant and beekeeper.
 He and his wife teach critical thinking skills, skepticism, and humanist values to their children.
+He is also a long time proponent of LGBT rights.
 Although a strong advocate of the separation of church and state, Scott believes that you can be civil and tolerant towards those practicing religion without compromising your values or ideals and that you can be respectful to the religious without respecting the religion.

 Recent Post: Ask a what?
 Ask an Atheist!